aseelmhd306-AI/Descpritive_Analysis_Aseel/README.md

 Reasonable precision (50%) - For every two warnings, one is correct Acceptable recall (28.57%) - Detects a quarter of frauds

-## 📌 How to Run
-1. Open `fraud01.ipynb`
-2. Run all cells step-by-step

 ---